mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 ---
 layout: post
 title: 'ELI5 Guide: Email Marketing'
-date: 2020-10-08 00:00:00 -0500
+date: 2020-10-15 11:00:00 -0500
 author: Mark Fleming
-description: ''
+description: The ELI5 guide to email marketing is the complete beginner's guide to getting started with email marketing campaigns and strategy.
 image: ''
 image-alt: ''
 category: blog
 tags: email-marketing digital-marketing lead-generation automation

 ---
-Alongside social media, website management, SEO, and paid advertising--email marketing is one of the major digital marketing tools for companies.
+Alongside social media, SEM, content marketing, and SEO--email marketing is one of the cornerstones of digital marketing.
 However, many marketers find email marketing to be one of the more complicated marketing practices.
-Sending to several thousand recipients can feel like your finger is on the nuclear button, which is further escalated if you don't know exactly what you are doing.
+Sending to several thousand recipients can feel like your finger is on the nuclear button, which is further escalated if you don't know what you are doing.
 As so, in this “Explain like I am Five” (ELI5) Guide, I will explain everything you need to know to get started with building an email marketing campaign.

 ## What is Email Marketing?

-Email marketing is the act of sending automated or mass distributed email content to customers and/or clients who have chosen to opt-in to receiving content directly from the company.
+Email marketing is the act of sending automated or mass distributed email content to customers and/or clients who have opt-in to receiving content directly from the company.
 In comparison to other forms of digital marketing, email is useful because it is:

 * **Direct** - It is frequently more engaged with than other forms of marketing
 * **Automated** - it can replace the efforts of salespeople